cycloud0203/2024_IEDA_iccad_A/README.md

 > [!WARNING]
 > The program is only executable on the amd64 Linux environment.

-If you're using wsl, you may encounter some error, please make your own executable files of abc tool and cada0036
+If you're using a different version of linux (wsl), you may encounter some error, please make your own executable files of abc tool and cada0036

 Build your own abc executable file:
 ```